 However, it’s more likely that you want to convince the listeners to a particular course of action.
-In which case, the most effective approach will be to present the argument first for the action that you do not support.
+In which case, the most effective approach will be to present first the argument for the action that you do not support.

 Once the audience is fully versed in one side of the case, you can then present the side you favour.
-The details of the second case will be more firmly printed in the minds of the audience.
+The details of the second case will be more firmly imprinted in the minds of the audience.
 Therefore they are more likely to favour it.

-OK, so analyse the key points of each side and explain why you believe the second option to be superior.
+Then sum up the key points of each side and explain why you believe the second option to be superior.

 The alternative approach is to unbalance things by demolishing the original position as you go, highlighting the key advantages of the second option.